schnoddelbotz/huego-fe/README.md

 # huego-fe

-A more or less thin frontend / wrapper around [huego](https://github.com/amimof/huego). huego-fe only provides basic lights operations to the user (on, off, brightness, ...):
+A more or less thin cross-platform frontend / wrapper around [huego](https://github.com/amimof/huego). huego-fe only provides basic lights operations to the user (on, off, brightness, ... more to come):

 - [x] using [Cobra](https://cobra.dev/) for a sleek CLI interface
-- [ ] using a web browser
+- [x] using a web browser
 - [ ] using a native UI (tray icon?)

-WIP.
-Just for fun.

-## Usage:
+## CLI usage

 ```bash
 $ huego-fe